 Pest control has made significant advances in equipment, applications, technologies, and safety regulations in recent years.

-If you are concerned about the safety and well-being of your family, don’t risk over the counter or cheap pest control services.
-Call the experts at Tri-County to ensure your treatment is safe for the family but also effectively gets rid of the pests threatening your home.
+If you are concerned about the safety and well-being of your family, don’t risk your family’s safety with OTC or cheap pest control services.
+Call the experts at Tri-County to ensure your treatment is not only safe for the family but also effectively gets rid of the pests threatening your home.
 We will work with you to eliminate entry sources, treat affected areas, and provide guidance to help you get rid of your pest problems once and for all.Read More about Pest Prevention